Skip to content

 • Back-end integration: hard to get messages from back-end such as database via API and localize them dynamically

-To solve these issues, JIT style compilation is supported message compiler.
+To solve these issues, JIT (Just In Time) style compilation is supported message compiler.

 Each time localization is performed in an application using $t or t functions, message resources will be compiled on message compiler.